freckle/guides/haskell-best-practices.md

   import Yesod.Auth.OAuth2.Prelude -- Library with custom prelude module
   ```

+- Local preludes that re-export `Prelude` should hide unsafe functions

 - Libraries must use `Prelude`.
 Do not force an alternative prelude choice on
   end-users.